Tei1988/ks-motor-api/README.md

 # What

-This sketch is an API server aimed for controlling a single motor via H-bridge motor driver for ESP-01.
+This sketch is an API server aimed to control a single motor via H-bridge motor driver for ESP-01.

 # Circuit